 A guided tour of the Beznau nuclear power plant is free and lasts 1.5 hours.
 Guided tours are available for groups of eight or more.
 The minimum age for participation is 12 years.

 We are happy to tailor our guided tours to your group – please contact us.
-We will also be happy to advise you on how you can combine your visit to the Beznau nuclear power plant with a visit to the Axporama.

 We collect your contact data and all the information you provide when registering for a power plant tour on our web form.
 This data is stored in our visitor centre system.
 State of the art information security measures are used to protect and maintain the security, integrity and availability of your data.